HungryVovka/HungryVovka/README.md

    + Constant interaction with the environment 1C:Enterprise platform
    + Renewal of licenses
    + Resolution of disputes with insurance and tax services
+* Contextual advertising specialist, "Innovative Construction Technologies" LLC (Dec 2022 - Present)
+   + Managing contextual advertising on various platforms
+   + Development and optimization of advertising campaigns
+   + Analysis of the effectiveness of advertising campaigns
+   + Monitoring the competitive environment and conducting market analysis
+   + Providing regular reports and analytics

 # 🤔 Codewars
 Codewars is an educational community for computer programming.
 On the platform, software developers are trained to program tasks known as kata.